64bit-polygon/portfolio/README.md

 ## Hosting and backend

-The app using google's [Firebase](https://firebase.google.com/) platform:
+The app was using google's [Firebase](https://firebase.google.com/) platform:

 Hosting is via [Firebase Hosting](https://firebase.google.com/docs/hosting)